 Mr. Gates has particular expertise in matters involving the intersection of antitrust and intellectual property.
 He has tried precedent-setting cases involving intellectual property and standard-setting organizations, litigated antitrust claims in patent infringement cases, prosecuted and defended government investigations of intellectual property licensing arrangements, and counseled clients on the structure of patent licenses and patent pools.

-Mr. Gates serves as a non-governmental advisor to the International Competition Network, in which competition authorities from more than 100 countries address antitrust enforcement and policy issues.
-He has served in a number of leadership positions in the ABA Section of Antitrust Law, is currently the chair of the Intellectual Property Committee, and has served as editor-in-chief or author for several publications on antitrust issues.
+Mr. Gates has served in a number of leadership positions in the ABA Section of Antitrust Law.
+He is currently the co-chair of the Intellectual Property Committee, and has served as editor-in-chief or author for several publications on antitrust issues.
 He has also served as a non-governmental advisor to the International Competition Network.

 Prior to his career as an attorney, Mr. Gates was a mechanical engineer in the petroleum and aerospace industries.

 Joint Boycott Antitrust Litigation for Fortune 50 Company (C.D.
 Cal.)

 Obtained summary judgment for Fortune 50 transportation company against claims alleging a joint boycott against third-party consultants.

 American Reprographics Co. v.
 Crisp Enterprises (Cal.
 Superior Ct.)